TRIPTYK/ember-common-ui/doc-app/tests/dummy/app/templates/docs/ember-input/datepicker.md

 - **locale**: Locale used for the labels in the datepicker.
 Defaults to `fr`.

-- **format**: The format for displaying the selected date.
+- **dateFormat**: The format for displaying the selected date.
 Defaults to 'dd/MM/yyyy'.

 - **minDate**: The minimum selectable date.